carpentries/instructor-training/episodes/23-checkout.md

 ## Instructor Checkout

-As you read in your homework last night, there are final three steps to complete to qualify as an instructor.
+As you read in your homework last night, there are three final steps to complete before qualifying as an instructor.
 The [instructor checkout webpage]({{ page.root }}/checkout/) explains the procedure in detail.
 Briefly, the three steps are:

 1. Make a contribution to a lesson's content, exercises, or instructor notes by doing **one** of the following:
     1. Submit a change (i.e. pull request) to fix an existing issue.